zalpha314/AI-Match/README.md

   - you will have to wait until you both have an open slot to get in contact
   - you cannot see who you are queued to talk to
 ## Step 4: In Contact
-  - you only have 3 contact slots available (you will see this counter)
+  - you only have 1 contact slot available
     - You must end contact with someone to get another contact
   - You will get a notification when you get a contact or message
 ## Step 5: End Contact